spark-mv/cdn/guide.md

 Please contact Hola in order to determine the best way to address this issue.

-Step 4: Add Hola JS to your website
+4. Add Hola JS to your website

 Hola will provide you with JS to add to your website.
 If you did not receive code, please email .